-Entry No.4 Description of services 1 Services by an entity registered under section 12AA/12AB of the Income-tax Act, 1961 by way of charitable activities .
-13 Income-tax Act, 1961 by way of charitable activities.
-Services by a person by way of- (a) conduct of any religious ceremony; (b) renting of precincts of a religious place meant for general public owned or managed by an entity registered as a charitable religious trust under section 12AA/12AB of the Income-tax Act 1961 or a trust or an institution registered under section 10(23C)(of the Income-tax Act or a body or an authority covered und section 10(23BBA) of the said Income-tax Act.
-However, nothing contained in entry (b) of this exemption shall appropriate to- (i) renting of rooms where charges are ₹ 1,000 or more per day; (ii) renting of premises, community halls, kalyanmandapam or operation, and the like where charges are ₹ 10,000 or more per day;
+Entry No.4 Description of services 1 Services by an entity registered under section 12AA or 12AB of the Income-tax Act, 1961 by way of charitable activities .
+13 Services by a person by way of- (a) conduct of any religious ceremony; (b) renting of precincts of a religious place meant for general public, owned or managed by an entity registered as a charitable or religious trust under section 12AA or 12AB of the Income-tax Act, 1961 or a trust or an institution registered under section 10(23C)(v) of the Income-tax Act or a body or an authority covered under section 10(23BBA) of the said Income-tax Act.
+However, nothing contained in entry (b) of this exemption shall apply to- (i) renting of rooms where charges are ₹ 1,000 or more per day;

-3 Exemption from IGST has been granted to various services vide Notification No. 9/2017 IT (R) dated 28.06.2017.
+3 Exemption from IGST has been granted to various services vide Notification No. 9/2017 Integrated Tax (Rate) dated 28.06.2017.
 All the services exempted from CGST & SGST/UTGST have also been exempted from IGST.
 Apart from these, there are few additional services which have been exempted only under IGST law.
-Such services have been discussed subsequently in this chapter.
+Such services will be discussed at the Final Level.

-4 Entry Nos. mentioned herein correspond to entries in Notification No. 12/2017 CT (R) dated 28.06.2017.
+4 Entry Nos. mentioned herein correspond to entries in Notification No. 12/2017 Central Tax (Rate) dated 28.06.2017.
 However, these entry numbers have been given only for reference purposes and are not relevant for examination purpose.

-(iii) renting of shops or other spaces for business or commerce where charges are ₹ 10,000 or more per month.
+(ii) renting of premises, community halls, kalyanmandapam or open area, and the like where charges are ₹ 10,000 or more per day; (iii) renting of shops or other spaces for business or commerce where charges are ₹ 10,000 or more per month.
 60 Services by a specified organisation in respect of a religious pilgrimage facilitated by the Government of India, under bilateral arrangement.
 80 Services by way of training or coaching in- (a) recreational activities relating to arts or culture, by an individual, or (b) sports by charitable entities registered under section 12AA or 12AB of the Income-tax Act.